tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```

+#### Selecting specific rows

-To subset a specific row, you can use the `.loc[]` with the index label in between the square brackets.
+To select specific rows, you can use `.loc`, and specify the index label between square brackets:

 {{% codeblock %}}
 ```python